Live: Right Here, Right Now: Roth-era representation

-Sammy Hagar sang four David Lee Roth era Van Halen songs on the album, "Panama" and "Jump" from 1984, and "Ain't Talkin' 'Bout Love" and "You Really Got Me" from Van Halen.
+Hagar sang four David Lee Roth era Van Halen songs on the album, "Panama" and "Jump" from 1984, and "Ain't Talkin' 'Bout Love" and "You Really Got Me" from Van Halen.
 "You Really Got Me" is stopped before the 2 minute mark and starts "Cabo Wabo", a Hagar-era song.
 "You Really Got Me" picks up again when "Cabo Wabo" is finished, thus making the two songs one track on the album.

 Also, during the "316" track, Eddie plays portions of three instrumentals from the Roth-led years.
 They include "Cathedral" from Diver Down, "Eruption" from Van Halen and the intro to "Mean Street" from Fair Warning.

 The "Ultra Bass" track is Michael Anthony's bass solo, occasionally accompanied by Alex Van Halen's drums.
 During his solo, Anthony plays a portion of the Fair Warning track "Sunday Afternoon in the Park", which originally was a keyboard track performed by Eddie.